Joramco Academy Unveils a State-of-the-Art Facility and Celebrates the Graduation of Aircraft Maintenance Engineers

 Date

-(MENAFN- Asdaa BCW) Joramco Academy, the education arm of Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has officially unveiled the newly built state-of-the-art facility at QAIA, fostering an effective learning environment.
+(MENAFN- Asdaa-amman) Amman, Jordan – October 13, 2024 — Joramco Academy, the education arm of Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has officially unveiled the newly built state-of-the-art facility at QAIA, fostering an effective learning environment.

 The event included the graduation of Aircraft Maintenance Engineers in a ceremony that took place on Thursday, October 3, 2024, at the Academy’s premises, in the presence of DAE Engineering Chief Executive Officer Jeff Wilkinson, Joramco’s Chief Executive Officer Fraser Currie and Joramco’s executive management alongside the President of University of Jordan, His Excellency Professor Dr. Nathir Obeidat, Vice President for Scientific Faculties at University of Jordan, Professor Dr. Ashraf Abu Karaky, Dean of School of Engineering at University of Jordan, Professor Dr. Menwer Attarakih, and Deputy CEO of the Technical and Vocational Skills Development Commission, Eng.
 Mohammad Al Nawaiseh beside other executives.